davitkalantaryan/virtual_box_to_run_commands/README.md

 If some automation service runs on Linux and should run Windows specific commands, then this system can be used.
 For example:
+- Jenkins node on Linux
+- Travis node on Linux

 ## How to use
 ```bash